manzoorqirat-boop/DMS-Backend/README.md

 Both are translated back into `409 Conflict` with a distinguishable `code`.

+## API documentation

+Swagger UI at `/swagger`, spec at `/swagger/v1/swagger.json`.
+Authorize with the `accessToken` from `POST /api/auth/login`.

+On in Development, off elsewhere unless `OpenApi:Enabled` is set.
+A public, unauthenticated map of every endpoint in a regulated system is a reconnaissance aid, so enabling it in a validated environment should be a deliberate act rather than an inherited default.

 ## Before first build

 Nothing in this repository has been compiled.
 There was no .NET SDK or NuGet access in the